Red Rockers: Good as Gold: 1982–1983

 The band toured heavily with their label colleagues, quickly finding a harmony with their styles: Translator, Wire Train, and Romeo Void were all new wave bands, accomplished and popular, but with evident non-punk character.
 The band experienced strain and dissension in its new situation with the exacting producer David Kahne.
 Amid the difficulty, drummer Patrick Butler Jones left the band and by late 1983 he had been replaced by another ex-punk band member, Jim Reilly, who had drummed for the Northern Irish punk rock band Stiff Little Fingers.
 The "new" Red Rockers were filmed in two different videos in anticipation of the record's release.

 When Good as Gold was released by a partnership of 415 and the major label Columbia, the distribution change was indicative of a change in the values of the band.
 What surprised critics more, however, was the change in music: from the rough, punk sound of the past, Red Rockers had become a polished, almost gentle-sounding band, fitting in easily with the softer new wave styles of the time.
 By the end of the year, Red Rockers surpassed all their labelmates in commercial success.

 Kahne had put the band in the studio for unexpectedly long hours, and the work that received the biggest investment of time was the new song "China".
 Described by rock critic Ira Robbins as a "startlingly pretty pop song", it was a huge success – the single became a hit on the US music charts and the music video became a long-running staple on nascent MTV.
-A second single, the title track "Good as Gold", followed as Red Rockers crossed North America opening for major tours including The Cars, The Kinks, The Go-Go's, Joan Jett, and Men at Work.
+A second single, the title track "Good as Gold", followed as Red Rockers crossed North America opening for major tours including The Cars, The Kinks, The Go-Go's, Joan Jett, The B-52's and Men at Work.